Wandalen/wTools/module/core/former/plan.md

 *   The strategy for handling problematic tests during this structural phase is to comment them out selectively to ensure `cargo check` can pass for the overall structure.
 *   `cargo clippy` and workspace-wide test/check commands are avoided.
 *   **Update after Increment 1:** The target directories (`unit_tests/`, `unnamed_tests/`, `named_tests/`, `complex_tests/`) within the *expected* `former_enum_tests/` subdirectory were found to be empty.
 The test files expected to be in these directories are likely located elsewhere.
 Found actual enum test files in `tests/inc/enum_unit_tests/`, `tests/inc/enum_unnamed_tests/`, `tests/inc/enum_named_tests/`, and `tests/inc/enum_complex_tests/`.
 The subsequent increments will be revised to operate on these actual directories.
+*   **Update after Increment 2:** Completed audit of all enum test files.
+Identified files needing moving, splitting/cleanup, correction, or refinement.
+Proposed a detailed plan for file operations in Increments 3 and 4, and noted necessary updates to `mod.rs` files in Increment 5 and corrections/refinements in Increment 6.